 As shown in Table 5.18, the largest area of population growth is predicted in the southeast quadrant at the junction of MD 97 South and MD 140.
 Job growth is expected to be most significant along MD 140 east of MD 27, which is a commercial corridor with existing space for lease.
-There is also some employment growth expected at the terminus of MD 32, where an assisted living facility associated with Carroll Hospital is planned.
-Some additional commercial and industrial employment growth can be expected just outside of downtown, due to steady commercial growth along major state roads and planned additions and improvements for the Carroll County Regional Airport, Tech Park.
+There was some recent employment growth at the terminus of MD 32, where an assisted living facility associated with Carroll Hospital was constructed.
+Some additional commercial and industrial employment growth can be expected just outside of downtown, due to steady commercial growth along major state roads and planned additions and improvements for the Carroll County Regional Airport and Tech Park.

-Westminster Area Growth 2020-40 (Table 5.18)
+Table 5.18 Westminster Area Growth 2020-40